prav10194/nltk-dictionary/README.md

 nltk-dictionary
 =============
 A general dictionary (with synonyms, antonyms) for ebook users reading on PC.
 Just copy the word and it will automatically show you the various meaning(s) of the word.
+If you are on Linux or some other OS you will experience problem in creating system notifications.
+Will update the code for that soon.

 This was built in Python 3.4 and please refer to the pre-requistes required for running it successfully.